 Murmured thanks were heard throughout the conference room where the eighty members of the Kane Circus were gathered.

 “Now, if you don’t mind, I think we need to start setting things up in the Pyramid.”
 Mark Stanton, the boss of the circus’ rigging crew stood up, accompanied by about most of the others.
-“You said you wanted to try a full run-through at four this afternoon, right, Guy?”
+“You said you wanted to try a full run-through at four this afternoon, right, Gary?”

 “If you can make it ready in time, Mark.
 We’ve got till the day after tomorrow, so if your people need a rest, let them take it.”

 “Are you kidding?
 Hotel rooms last night, sleeping in until seven this morning?
 These guys will think they’ve died and gone to heaven if we wait till tomorrow!”

 People started filing out.
 The last one out the door, just ahead of Silver, turned to her when they were the only ones left.